bomonike/bomonike.github.io/aws-kiro2.md

    <a target="_blank" href="https://kiro.dev/">kiro.dev</a>

-1. Click "View Demo" for the video, if you haven't watched it before.
+1. Click to see the <a target="_blank" href="https://www.youtube.com/watch?v=JOqLp1adGO4">"View Demo" video</a>.

+   PROTIP: This article aims to take you on a logical and thorough step-by-step sequence through install, configuration, and usage.

 1. Click "Sign in" using your AWS Builder ID email and password.
 1. On the <a target="_blank" href="https://app.kiro.dev/account/usage">Account page</a>,<br />click the purple "Download for macOS" (or Linux).
 1. Select "Apple Silicon" if you have the newer M-series machines.
 Select "Intel" for older models.